kizzx2/solana-sign-with-payment/README.md

 This repository is already deployed at https://solana-sign-with-payment.netlify.app.
 If you trust the author you can use it directly but there is no uptime guarantee.
 Alternatively you can deploy this repository directly as a netlify app and set the environment variables found in [`netlify/lib/env.ts`](netlify/lib/env.ts)

 The only variable that really needs to be set is `JWK_PRIVATE_KEY`.
-You can generate one a tool such as https://mkjwk.org/
+You can generate one with a tool such as https://mkjwk.org/

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/kizzx2/solana-sign-with-payment)